skip to Main Content

 Before Shwedagon Pagoda In Burma

-On his return to Mon country, Taphussa built a Ceti to honor the Buddha on what was then known as Tampaguta hill, now referred to as Shwedagon Pagoda where they enshrined the eight sacred hairs of the Buddha inside.
+On his return to Mon country, Taphussa built a Ceti to honour the Buddha on what was then known as Tampaguta Hill, now referred to as Shwedagon Pagoda where they enshrined the eight sacred hairs of the Buddha inside.
 Over time the Ceti became overgrown with vegetation.

-Two hundred and thirty five years later, and after the Buddha entered into parinirvana (died), and during the reign of King Thirimathawka, the Ceti built by Taphussa was discovered by Maha Theras Shin Sona and Shin Uttara who declared it a sacred site, this Ceti has now grown into what is now known as the Shwedagon Pagoda in Yangon.
+Two hundred and thirty-five years later, and after the Buddha entered into parinirvana (died), and during the reign of King Thirimathawka, the Ceti built by Taphussa was discovered by Maha Theras Shin Sona and Shin Uttara who declared it a sacred site, this Ceti has now grown into what is now known as the Shwedagon Pagoda in Yangon.

 The Arrival of the Tipitaka in Bagan